 Those with a NCUA-issued laptop should use the NCUA's internal Company Portal instead.

-It is recommended that users meet the minimum system hardware and software requirements before installing ACET.
-Additional information is also published in the Quick Installation Guide and in the System Basics chapter of the ACET User Guide. (opens new window)
+It is recommended that users meet the minimum system hardware and software requirements before installing the ACET toolbox.
+Additional information is also published in the Quick Installation Guide (opens new window).

 - 6 GB free disk space